MichaelOmosebi/TrafficData/README.md

 # LAGOS TRAFFIC

 This repository comprises two projects.
-In summary it shows code on how to get traffic data of Selected locations from a Map-App (BingMaps), and then analyse the traffic data to test some hypothesis about patterns.
+In summary it shows code on how to get traffic data of Selected locations from a Map-App (BingMaps, free), and then analyse the traffic data to test some hypothesis about patterns.
+The other alternative would be the use of Google Map's Distance MAtrix API, however there would be need to set-up a billing account for that.

 ```Null Hypothesis:```
 There is no signnificant difference between road business in Lagos across the days of the week.